 To be sure, the people complain about America and Israel, but it’s more about legitimate policy issues they have with each, and not about the people who live there.

-Things to know before you go to Iran as a British, US, or Canadian
+Things to know before you go to Iran: US and Canadian Citizens

 Citizens of these countries need a visa.
-I have described that process here: Iranian Visa For Canadians – A Guide (a similar process applies for American and UK citizens)
+I have described that process here: Iranian Visa For Canadians – A Guide (a similar process applies for American citizens)

 Is Iran Safe?